MarcoHilhorst/M-sat-match/README.md

 Results = [[sample 1, sample 5], [sample 3, sample 4]].

-When the program finds that sample 5 matches sample 1, it will not post it to the DOM as the results array has a pair(array) that contains both sample 5 and sample 1.
+When the program finds that sample 5 matches sample 1, it will not post it to the DOM as the results array has a pair(array) that contains both sample 5 and sample 1 already.

 In the future I would like to move the positioning of the above optimisations to run before the third loop to save a bit of time.
-I would also like to add some validation to ensure that the first three columns have the appropriate name as in the example.
-This could be done by checking the name of the key value pairs for the first object in the JSON file.
+I would also like to add some validation to ensure that the first three property names are the same as those specified in the 'how to use the program' dropdown.
 And finally, having a message to inform users if they have loaded a file that isn't a .JSON file.

 ## Lessons learned: